Biology

 - The candidate must complete a written thesis of their work.
 It is expected that the student will spend part of their final semester or directed research writing the thesis.

-- The thesis will be reviewed by committee, and final revisions must be submitted by the last day of March.
+- The thesis will be reviewed by committee and returned to the student by Monday the 4th week of March, and final revisions must be submitted by the first week of April.

-- Honors candidates will also give a presentation on their research during the week of April 15.
-These presentations will last approximately 15 minutes, with 5 min for questions.
+- Honors candidates will also give a presentation on their research to be scheduled on or about April 15.
+These presentations will last approximately 25 minutes, with 5 minutes for questions.

 - Honors grades are Pass/Fail and reported to the registrar by the Chair.
 The chair will inform the students of their grade when it is decided upon by the committee.